OguzPastirmaci/sc19/README.md

 kubectl create -n supercomputing19 -f https://raw.githubusercontent.com/OguzPastirmaci/sc19/master/examples/tensorflow-benchmarks.yaml
 ```

-2. Training will run for 100 steps and takes a few minutes on a GPU cluster.
+2. Wait for about 10 seconds for the jobs to start.
+If you receive an error saying Training will run for 100 steps and takes a few minutes on a GPU cluster.
 You can inspect the logs to see the training progress.
 When the job starts, access the logs from the launcher pod:

 ```console
 PODNAME=$(kubectl get pods -n supercomputing19 -l mpi_job_name=tensorflow-benchmarks,mpi_role_type=launcher -o name)